 Bursting with color and frenetic energy, this “town” is a 1930s Disney cartoon come to wacky life.
 From the bustle of downtown (Roger Rabbit’s Car Toon Spin) to the charm of its residential neighborhood (Mickey’s House, Donald’s Boat, Chip ‘n Dale Treehouse), this civic hub is a slice of “reel” life.

-This intriguing realm of imagination, discovery and wonder features a landscape of whirling spaceships (Astro Orbiter), zooming rocket vehicles (Star Tours: The Adventures Continue, Space Mountain), racing roadsters (Autopia), visions of the future (Innoventions) and a tribute to an iconic Attraction (Captain EO starring Michael Jackson).
+This intriguing realm of imagination, discovery and wonder features a landscape of whirling spaceships (Astro Orbiter), zooming rocket vehicles (Star Tours: The Adventures Continue, Space Mountain), racing roadsters (Autopia) and visions of the future (Innoventions).

 Hours: Disneyland is open 365 days a year and offers extended operating hours during holiday periods and summer months.
 To verify hours, please call (714) 781-4565.
 The most current information for hours and vacation offers is available at www.disneyland.com.

-Attractions: Disneyland opened July 17, 1955, with 18 major attractions.
+Attractions: Disneyland Park opened July 17, 1955, with 18 major attractions.
 Today, there are more than 60 adventures and attractions.
-More than 600 million guests have passed through the gates of Disneyland.

-Area Food & Lodging: When Disneyland opened, Anaheim had five hotels and two motels with a total of 87 rooms.
-There were 34 restaurants in the city.
-Today, Anaheim boasts approximately 150 hotels and motels with more than 18,000 rooms, and well more than 450 restaurants.
+Area Lodging: When Disneyland opened, Anaheim had five hotels and two motels with a total of 87 rooms.
+Today, Anaheim boasts approximately 150 hotels and motels with more than 18,000 rooms.

-Guests: More than 600 million guests have passed through the gates of Disneyland since Opening Day, July 17, 1955.
-Over the past 57 years, Disneyland has hosted some of the 20th and 21st century’s most prominent dignitaries, including heads of state (counting seven U.S. presidents), sports figures and celebrities.
+Guests: More than 700 million guests have passed through the gates of Disneyland since Opening Day, July 17, 1955.
+During the past 59 years, Disneyland has hosted some of the 20th and 21st century’s most prominent dignitaries, including heads of state, U.S. presidents, sports figures and celebrities.

-Work force: The Disneyland Resort work force includes approximately 25,000 Cast Members.
+Work force: The Disneyland Resort work force includes approximately 26,000 cast members.